-We are a pure-play independent specialty foundry dedicated to the manufacture of integrated circuits in the form of silicon wafers.
+We are a pure-play independent specialty foundry dedicated to the manufacture semiconductors.
 Typically, pure-play foundries do not offer products of their own, but focus on producing integrated circuits, or ICs, based on the design specifications of their customers.
 We manufacture ICs for our customers primarily based on third party designs.
-We currently offer the manufacture of ICs with geometries ranging down to 45-nanometers.
+We currently offer the process manufacture of ICs with geometries of 0.35, 0.50, 0.55, 0.60, 0.80-micron and above on 150-mm wafers and 0.35, 0.18.
+0.16, 0.13 and 0.11-micron on 200-mm wafers and 65 nanometer and 45 nanometer on 300-mm wafers.
 We also provide design support and complementary technical services.
 ICs manufactured by us are incorporated into a wide range of products in diverse markets, including consumer electronics, personal computers, communications, automotive, industrial and medical device products.

-We currently operate seven manufacturing facilities ("fabs") in three geographic regions: two fabs (for 150mm and 200mm wafers) located in Migdal Haemek, Israel, one fab (for 200mm wafers) located in Newport Beach, California, one fab (for 200mm wafers) located in San Antonio, Texas, and three additional fabs (for two 200mm and one 300mm wafers) located in the Hokuriku region of Japan.
-We offer state-of-the-art production lines for core bulk CMOS and specialized technologies such as RF SOI back-end-of-line (BEOL), magnetoresistive random access memory (MRAM), SiGe and MEMS.
+We currently operate seven manufacturing facilities ("fabs") in several geographic regions: two fabs (for 150mm and 200mm wafers) located in Migdal Haemek, Israel, one fab (for 200mm wafers) located in Newport Beach, California, one fab (for 200mm wafers) located in San Antonio, Texas, and three additional fabs (for two 200mm and one 300mm wafers) located in the Hokuriku region of Japan.
+We offer state-of-the-art production lines for core bulk complementary metal oxide semiconductor (CMOS) and specialized technologies such as power management, CMOS Image Sensors (CIS), silicon-germanium bipolar CMOS (SiGe) and switch silicon-on-insulator (SOI) for radio frequency (RF) applications, high performance analog and microelectromechanical systems (MEMS).